Riverside Shootout Pro-Am Series

 Every April we host our Annual home brewers competition called The Riverside Shootout and every November we release the winner’s recipe for all to taste.
 We encourage Riverside Shootout entrants to exercise their creativity and show us something we hadn’t thought of before.
 Instead of judging the beer based on style like most beer competitions, we judge every entrant as a best-of-show.
-We summon the help of our fellow brewers, employees, volunteers, friends, and family and choose the beer we like the best.
+We summon the help of our fellow brewers, employees, friends, and family and choose the beer we like the best.
 Each year, that beer becomes the Riverside Shootout beer.
 It’ll be around for only one month and may never return.
 Get it while you can.

 Version 1 - 2014Porter Aged on Spanish Cedar